-Cabela's Retail, Inc broke ground in July 2004 on a 230,000 square foot mega store.
-The facility, which contains an aquarium, museum, and exhibit space, in addition to the retail, opened its doors in June 2005.
-Cabela's invested approximately \$50 million in the facility, which employs approximately 500 people.
+Cabela's Retail, Inc. broke ground in July 2004 on a 230,000 square foot mega store.
+The facility, which contains an aquarium, museum, and exhibit space, in addition to the retail, opened May 2005.
+Cabela's invested over \$50 million in the facility, which will employ approximately 500 individuals.